 The other main problem with growing watermelons is mildew, a fungus that makes the leaves look as if they were coated with white powder.
 The fungus thrives in damp, humid conditions.

-The best you can do is to avoid getting the leaves wet.
-If you can't avoid overhead watering, do it first thing in the morning so they dry quickly.
+The best you can do to avoid mildew is to avoid getting the leaves wet.
+If you can't avoid overhead watering, do it first thing in the morning so the leaves dry quickly.
 Never wet the leaves in the afternoon or evening.

-In the tropics you probably won't be able to control the beetles or the mildew, once the build up for the wet season starts.
+In the tropics, once the build up for the wet season starts, you probably won't be able to control the beetles or the mildew.
 And it isn't worth it anyway...
 The oppressive heat and the humidity just aren't good conditions for growing watermelons.
-Grow something that likes humditiy and wait for the next dry season to grow watermelons again.
+Grow something else that likes humidity and wait for the next dry season to grow watermelons again.